TracyGJG/utilities/README.md

 This function supports two use cases:
 1 Confirm two ranges overloap.
 2 Confirm a value lies within a primary range.

 ---

+## loopRange

+### Parameters

+#### Initial call

+- max - maximum output value of the range.
+- min - minimal output value of the range (optional, defaulted to zero).

+#### Subsequent calls

+- cur - Current value within the range.
+- dir - Direction of change (1 to increase and -1 to decrease.)

+### Return Value

+Calculated new value within the range.

+### Description

+Calculates a new value in a sequence based on the current (_cur_) input.
+The value increases or decreases based on the direction (_dir_) value (1 to increase, -1 to decrease.)
+The value changes within a defined range up to a maximum (_max_) and minimum (_min_), which is an optional input with a default of zero.

+When the value exceeds the bounds of the range it loops round to the opposite end of the range.

+---